Quincy Wilson (running back)

-Quincy Wilson (born April 26, 1981) is a former American football running back and coach.
-He was previously the Assistant Director of Football Operations for the West Virginia Mountaineers.
-He was drafted by the Atlanta Falcons in the seventh round of the 2004 NFL Draft.
+Quincy Wilson (born April 26, 1981) is an American college football coach and former running back.
+He was previously the assistant director of football operations for the West Virginia Mountaineers.
+He was selected by the Atlanta Falcons in the seventh round of the 2004 NFL draft.
 He played college football at West Virginia.

-Wilson is currently the running backs coach at West Virginia State University.
+In 2025, Wilson was hired as the new head football coach at his high school alma mater, Weir High School.

-Wilson has also played for the Cincinnati Bengals and Florida Tuskers.
+Wilson was also a member of the Cincinnati Bengals and Florida Tuskers.
 He is the son of former NFL linebacker Otis Wilson.

-Early years
+Early life

 Wilson attended Weir High School where he became the first football player in West Virginia history to rush for more than 3,000 yards in a single season.
 Wilson finished with 3,262 yards on 351 carries (9.4 avg.), averaging 233 yards per game.
 This performance gave him 3rd ranking amongst prep football players.
-Wilson set several records and led Weir High School to a 14-0 record and a Class AA State Championship where he rushed for 250 yards.
+Wilson set several records and led Weir High School to a 14–0 record and a Class AA State Championship where he rushed for 250 yards.
 Wilson managed 47 touchdowns and 290 points that year, a state record.
 Over the course of his high school career, Wilson rushed for 6,161 yards and scored 90 touchdowns, and garnered many awards and national attention.
 USA Today recognized him as an honorable mention All American, and was rated the third best running back in the Middle East.

 College career

 Wilson joined the West Virginia University Mountaineers for the 1999 season.

 As a freshman backup for star running back Avon Cobourne, he played in 10 games gaining 146 yards on 27 carries and 1 touchdown.
 The following year, he was a medical redshirt and did not play.
 During his time off he bulked up and developed his legs.

 In 2001, Wilson rushed for 181 yards in 25 carries and scored 1 touchdown.
 2002 would prove to be his breakout year when he gained 901 yards and scored 6 touchdowns as a backup.
 He also set his career high for single game rushing when he rushed for 198 yards on 14 carries against East Carolina.

 In 2003, with the departure of Cobourne, Wilson would start for West Virginia and impress with several outstanding performances, most notably "The Run", against the #2 ranked Miami Hurricanes.
 Wilson earned third-team Associated Press All-America honors and was an All-Big East first-team pick by ESPN as a senior in 2003, rushing for 1,380 yards with a 4.9 avg. and 12 TDs.
-He was also named WVU’s offensive MVP as a senior, and won team’s Ira Rodgers Award for all-around excellence.
+He was also named WVU's offensive MVP as a senior, and won team's Ira Rodgers Award for all-around excellence.
 His rushing yardage total on the year was ranked 12th in the NCAA.

 Played in 44 games at West Virginia, with 474 rushing attempts for 2,608 yards and 20 TDs, plus 25 receptions for 147 yards and one touchdown.
 His rushing attempts and yards both ranked fifth in school history at the close of his career.